k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: monster weapon selection
 - Fix: multiple issues in do.c found via code review
 - Fix: follow-up issues in mthrowu.c missed in prior code review
+- Monsters will rank and choose artifact weapons by effective damage